ibtissammassa/Students-Management-System/README.md

 - Launch the application.
 - Use the provided buttons to add, delete, update, and view student records.
 - Enter the necessary information in the text fields when adding or updating a student.

+## Contributing

+Contributions are welcome!
+If you find any issues or would like to add new features, feel free to open an issue or create a pull request.